flexer89/gym-management-system/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## DOCKER COMPOSE DATABASE ON WINDOWS
+- it works kinda weird because dont always delete volume, i think it is because of windows docker desktop
+- to fully restart docker compose you need to run `docker compose down -v` and then `docker compose up` or `docker compose up -d` to run it in background

 ## STARTING LOCAL DB AND CBEAVER